Dhemaji Engineering College: College Festivals

 ARCANIX is the premier techno-cultural festival of Dhemaji Engineering College.

 Training and Placement cell

-Training and Placement cell of the college plays a pivotal role in bridging the gap between industry and academia.
+The Training and Placement Cell of the college plays a pivotal role in bridging the gap between industry and academia.
 The Training and Placement cell of the college helps students with training programs, group discussions, mock interviews, and online tests to prepare them for the industry.
-The college has also signed MoUs with several organizations like TRTC, Assam Startup, NPTI etc.
+The college has also signed MoUs with several organisations like TRTC, Assam Startup, NPTI, Access Skill Edutech Pvt.
+Ltd., Aartees Education Incorporated etc.

-Major recruiters include PwC, LTIMindtree, Cognizant, TCS, NRL, C-DAC, RDC Concrete, Intellipaat, Ediglobe etc.
+Major recruiters include IBM, PwC, LTM (previously LTIMindtree), Cognizant, TCS, NRL, C-DAC, RDC Concrete, MRF Tyres, Vikas Group, Intellipaat, and Ediglobe.

 Connectivity to Dhemaji Engineering College

 By Road - NH 15 offers easy access to Dhemaji Engineering College, connecting it to major towns, with local roads providing convenient campus access.

 By Train - Dhemaji Railway Station, about 12 km from Dhemaji Engineering College, offers easy campus access via private rentals and public transport.

 By Air - Dibrugarh Airport, about 74 km away, and Lakhimpur Airport, around 65 km from Dhemaji Engineering College, are the nearest airports.
 Taxis and buses are available for easy travel to the campus from both locations.
 Also college bus services are going to be available very soon.